pygod-team/pygod/CONTRIBUTING.rst

 Contribute to PyGOD
 ===================

-This guide will tell how to contribute to pyGOD at the beginning stage.
+This guide will tell how to contribute to PyGOD at the beginning stage.
 This guide may change subject to the development process.